The Magnificent Seven: Plot

 A gang of bandits led by Calvera periodically raids a poor Mexican village for food and supplies.
+After the latest raid, during which Calvera kills a villager, the village leaders decide to consult the only man they believe has the wisdom to help them- an elder who lives as a hermit (outside their village area).
+The elder advises them to fight back, and to buy weapons, and if they have no money for weapons, to seek help from other towns where weapons can be gotten.

-After the latest raid, during which Calvera kills a villager, the village leaders decide they have had enough.
-On the advice of the village elder, they decide to fight back.
-Taking their few objects of value, three villagers ride to a town just inside the United States border hoping to barter for weapons.
-They are impressed by Chris Adams, a veteran Cajun gunslinger, and approach him for advice.
-Chris suggests they instead hire gunfighters to defend the village, as "men are cheaper than guns."
-At first agreeing only to help them recruit men, Chris eventually decides to lead the group.
-Despite the meager pay offered, he finds five willing gunmen.
+They send three villagers carrying their few objects of value to try and barter for weapons.
+In a town just inside the United States, the villagers find and approach gunslinger Chris Adams.
+Chris advises that they instead hire gunfighters to defend the village, as "men are cheaper than guns."

-The five other gunmen are the gunfighter Vin Tanner, who has gone broke after a round of gambling and resists local efforts to recruit him as a store clerk; Chris's friend Harry Luck, who assumes Chris is hiding a much bigger reward for the work; the Irish Mexican Bernardo O'Reilly, who has fallen on hard times; Britt, an expert in both knife and gun who joins purely for the challenge involved; and the dapper, on-the-run gunman Lee, plagued by nightmares of fallen enemies and haunted that he has lost his nerve for battle.
+At first agreeing only to help them recruit, Chris eventually leads the group.
+Despite the meager pay, Chris finds five willing gunmen.
+They include Vin Tanner, a gunfighter gone broke from gambling; Chris' friend Harry Luck, who assumes Chris is hiding a much bigger reward for the work; the Irish Mexican Bernardo O'Reilly, who has fallen on hard times; Britt, an expert in both knife and gun who joins purely for the challenge involved; and the dapper, on-the-run gunman Lee, plagued by nightmares of fallen enemies and so haunted that he has lost his nerve for battle.
 On their way to the village, they are trailed by the hotheaded Chico, an aspiring gunfighter whose previous attempts to join Chris had been spurned.
-Impressed by his persistence, Chris invites him into the group.
+Impressed by his persistence, Chris allows him into the group.

-Arriving at the village, they work with the villagers to build fortifications and train them to defend themselves.
-They note the lack of women in the village until Chico stumbles upon Petra and discovers the women were hidden in fear that the gunmen would rape them.
+Arriving at the village, they work with the villagers to build fortifications and train them in combat.
+They note the lack of young women in the village until Chico stumbles upon Petra and discovers the women were hidden in fear that the gunmen would rape them.
 The gunmen begin to bond with the villagers, and Petra pursues Chico.
-When Bernardo points out that the gunmen are being given the choice food, the gunmen share it with the village children.
+When Bernardo points out that the gunmen are being given the choice food, they share it with the village children.

-Three of Calvera's men are dispatched to reconnoitre the village; due to a mistake by Chico, the seven are forced to kill all three rather than capture at least one.
+Three of Calvera's men are dispatched to reconnoiter the village; due to a mistake by Chico, the seven are forced to kill all three.
 Some days later Calvera and his bandits arrive in force.
-The seven and the villagers kill another eight of their cohorts in a shootout and run them out of town.
+The seven and the villagers kill eleven gang members and run the rest out of town.
 The villagers celebrate, believing Calvera will not return.
-But Chico infiltrates Calvera's camp and learns that Calvera must return, as his men are short of food.
+However, Chico infiltrates Calvera's camp and learns that Calvera will return, as his men are short of food.
+Some villagers fear reprisals and call for the gunfighters to leave.
+Even some of the seven waver, but Chris insists that they stay.